 EBL has gone on now to have installed zipline cables engineered for up to 3,000 feet long!

-Zip Orlando is an EBL operated and managed tour where zippers will see the wilds of Florida from high up in the tree tops!
-Zip Orlando will take you on a two and a half hour adventure reaching heights of 65 feet and speeds up to 35 mph…plus experience Florida's first double-decker ziplines and Florida's longest ziplines!
+EBL operated and managed tour where zippers will see the wilds of Florida from high up in the tree tops!
+The course will take you on a two and a half hour adventure reaching heights of 65 feet and speeds up to 35 mph…plus experience Florida's first double-decker ziplines and Florida's longest ziplines!
 The tour consist of 8 ziplines with dual exit racing zips and 3 suspension bridges, ending with an 1,000 foot zipline.

 All structures where engineered by a Florida licensed Professional/Structural Engineer, conform with the Professional Ropes Course Association Ropes Challenge Course and Canopy Zip Line Tour Standards, receive an annual third party Professional Engineer inspection, receive bi-annual inspections from the Florida's Amusement division, and other local requirements.